 While Apple started to use OLED displays for the iPhone, starting with the iPhone X back in 2017, the company has taken it even further with the Super Retina XDR OLED display with ProMotion.
 Colors look stunning and vibrant on this display, and the adaptive refresh rate, ranging from 10Hz to 120Hz, just makes everything so much smoother.
 So whether you're just scrolling through social media, playing graphically intensive games, or doing photo and video editing on the go, the ProMotion display makes sure that you see every little detail without missing a beat.

 For those who primarily use their iPhone as their main camera, the iPhone 13 Pro is a great choice.
 Because of the larger sensors on all three lenses, you can take excellent photos, even in low light.
 The Macro mode also lets you get up close and personal with macro photography without using a separate accessory.
 And while Photographic Styles, Cinematic mode, and ProRes video are lovely to have, they probably aren't something you'll use frequently.
-However, since the iPhone 13 Pro has the Telephoto lens, it gives it a slight one-up over the standard iPhone 13 and iPhone 13 mini cameras.
-Plus, with up to 1TB storage, the Pro models are the only way to go if you plan on taking a lot of photos and video.
+However, since the iPhone 13 Pro has a Telephoto lens, it gives it a slight one-up over the standard iPhone 13 and iPhone 13 mini cameras.
+Plus, with up to 1TB of storage, the Pro models are the only way to go if you plan on taking a lot of photos and videos.

 You want a powerful iPhone that lasts all day